Home Reversion Plans & Schemes

 - Renting out your property: You could let your home to tenants, while you move out and rent a cheaper property.
 This could allow you to retain ownership of the home while using it to cover your living costs.

-- Taking out a loan: If you simply have short-term cash flow problems, a personal loan or secured loan could be the solution you need.
+- Taking out a loan: If you have short-term cash flow problems, a personal loan or secured loan could be your solution.

 - Selling other assets: You might have something else of value that you can sell or other investments you can cash in.